 the 1960's, Pennsylvania State University researchers conducted

-experiments to determine the minimum stimulus it takes to excite a male
+to determine the minimum stimulus it takes to excite a male

 turkey, utilizing a model hen.
 When they removed parts of the model,

 including the tail, feet and wings, the male still continued to gobble

 and mate.
 All the male needs is a wooden turkey head on a stick for the

 gobbler to become aroused and mount.
 Next time you wonder if your

 calling & decoy are good enough for spring gobblers, remember